MetazoaPhylogenomicsLab/Aristide_Fernandez_2022_mollusk_terrestrialization/01_Orthogroups/README.txt

-Genes grouped in Orthogroups as defined by Orthofinder.
+Gene sequences grouped in Orthogroups as defined by Orthofinder, and aligned.
 Only those with more than 3 sequences after the PREQUAL masking step are included.

 # Files will be deposited in a data sharing repository